Fizi Territory: Transport

 In addition to road transport, Lake Tanganyika serves as a crucial corridor for domestic and regional trade.
 Waterways connect Fizi Territory to Uvira, Kalemie, Bujumbura in Burundi, Kigoma in Tanzania, and Mpulungu in Zambia.
 These lake routes support the importation and distribution of goods using boats capable of carrying between 50 and 300 tonnes, making lake transport one of the more efficient modes of freight movement in the region.

 Air transport is minimal, with no international airport available.
-However, a number of private airstrips—mostly unpaved and maintained to varying degrees—serve small aircraft, including the Minembwe airstrip, which is under the management of the local Transport Division and is considered to be in good condition; the Baraka airstrip, also in good condition but rarely used; and the Nundu airstrip, which is operated by Protestant organizations.
+However, a number of private airstrips, mostly unpaved and maintained to varying degrees, serve small aircraft, including the Minembwe airstrip, which is under the management of the local Transport Division and is considered to be in good condition; the Baraka airstrip, also in good condition but rarely used; and the Nundu airstrip, which is operated by Protestant organizations.

 Communication, media, telecommunication, and energy

-Fizi Territory is served by several community radio stations.
+The territory is served by several community radio stations.
 These include Radio Baraka, Radio Amani, and Radio Umoja, all broadcasting from Baraka; and Radio Muungano and the national broadcaster Radio-Télévision Nationale Congolaise (RTNC), which transmit from Fizi Territory.
 These stations operate on FM frequencies and reach only limited areas within the territory.
 The more remote localities rely on international radio broadcasts due to the absence of local signals.

 Telecommunications services are similarly unevenly distributed.
 Major providers such as Airtel and Vodacom offer mobile network coverage in Fizi, Baraka, and Mississi.
 However, other areas such as Mboko, Lweba, and Nundu rely on U-COM, a telecommunications operator from neighboring Burundi.
 Several parts of the territory remain completely unconnected.

 The territory hosts the Kyimbi hydroelectric power station, also known as the Bendera plant, which remains operational.
 In addition, a small hydroelectric plant named Magembe, located near Fizi, has been abandoned, while other facilities, such as the Nundu power station, were dismantled and removed during the Second Congo War.
 Another hydroelectric installation is situated in Malikya, near Baraka.